Our Focus

 Further progress on this renewal will occur throughout the 2026 calendar year.

-This year's Annual Hard Waste Collection encourages residents to consider what they discard, the first ever E-Waste collection campaign aims to maximise E-Waste recovery.
+This year's Annual Hard Waste Collection encouraged residents to consider what they discard - the first ever EWaste collection campaign with Hard Waste Collection was delivered in the municipality aiming to maximise EWaste recovery.

-Sustainability Education campaigns with schools and broader community have been delivered as scheduled.
+Campaigns across school’s and the broader community have been delivered as scheduled.